 Whether you’re working on a single webpage or an entire design system, the colors you choose have a huge impact — from usability and accessibility, to brand identity and character.
-With version 69 of the Mac app, we introduced Color Variables — a new component type that makes it easy to sync and manage colors across your designs.
+With Color Variables, you can easily sync and manage colors across your designs.

-In this post, we thought we’d share some tips and tricks to help you make the most of Color Variables, as well as some advice on how to adopt them in existing and older documents.
+In this post, we’ll share some tips and tricks to help you make the most of Color Variables.

 Organizing your Color Variables